 It also implies household incomes, household size and the different tasks to be done in the mall are considered in appropriating household's resources among different expenditure categories.
-Households with high income and big household size are expected to have high b.
-Predictors: (Constant), household income, household size, CDM5 average, situation4average, CDM4 average c.
-Dependent Variable: total household spending aggregate spending in the mall while households with low income and small family size are likely to have low aggregate spending.
+Households with high income and big household size are expected to have high aggregate spending in the mall While households with low income and small family size are likely to have low aggregate spending.
 Moreover, households with multiple shopping tasks to do will likely spend more during mall shopping than households with only one task to do in the mall.